 Kubernetes Security Issues

-Creating and maintaining a secure Kubernetes native infrastructure is not that easy.
-It involves addressing the security challenges associated with each component associated with the environment.
+Creating and maintaining a secure Kubernetes native infrastructure is not easy.
+It involves addressing the security challenges associated with each component involved in the environment.

 Containers are vulnerable in a number of ways.
 For instance, poorly configured images can allow a hacker to break into an enterprise network.
 Also, images may contain authentication keys or certificates that hackers can use in further attacks.